 If they sold to an investor, they would get virtually nothing for their home.

 In another example, this home was worth about $330,000.
-The seller’s owed about $275,000.
-A investor would want it for cents on the dollar, so there wasn’t enough equity.
+The sellers owed about $275,000.
+An investor would want it for cents on the dollar, so there wasn’t enough equity.
 I listed it, and sold it for $315,000, giving these owners some money in their pocket as well.

 This is happening every day.